• Skip to primary navigation

 Chicken curry in a silver balti bowl with some vine tomatoes and naan bread in the background.

-I love experimenting and making curry dishes at home!
+I love experimenting and making my own take-away style curry dishes at home!
 Some of my other creations include King Prawn Balti, Quick Chicken Curry With Peppers & Mango Chicken Curry.

-I had an aubergine sitting in the fridge feeling sorry for itself and thought it would work really well in a curry alongside some chicken and spinach, so set about to create this super tasty chicken & aubergine curry recipe.
+I had an aubergine leftover after making this fried aubergine with honey and thought it would work really well in a curry alongside some chicken and spinach, so set about to create this super tasty chicken & aubergine curry recipe.

-Aubergine is quite a mild vegetable on its own, buts it's great at absorbing the flavours that surround it, so is perfect to use in a curry as it soaks up all the mouthwatering spices that are in the tomato gravy.
+Aubergine can be quite a mild vegetable on its own, but it's great at absorbing the flavours that surround it, so is perfect to use in a curry as it soaks up all the mouthwatering spices that are in the tomato gravy.

 Jump to: